mcilloni/mcilloni.github.io/_posts/2023-10-25-install-arch-on-usb.md

 [...]
 ```

-Optionally, clean up by removing the unnecessary initramfs images automatically created by `pacman` when installing the kernel package previously.
+Optionally, clean up `/boot` by removing the initramfs images previously generated by `pacman` when installing the kernel package.
 These are unnecessary when using UKIs, and will never be generated again with the modifications we made to the kernel preset:

 ```
 # rm /boot/initramfs*.img